Leave your dog home alone without worry

 The 4-week program contains over 12 hours of trainer support, coaching and guidance!

-3. Set up a Customized Treatment and Support Package - Following the initial assessment your separation anxiety expert trainer will create a treatment plan customized to your dog’s case and your lifestyle, and then she’ll be there to support and coach you every step of the way.
-This will include 20 customized training plans written for you and your dog and 4 weekly live re-assessments where your trainer will join you.
+A Customized Treatment and Support Program will be created for you - Following the initial assessment your separation anxiety expert trainer will create a treatment plan customized to your dog’s case and your lifestyle, and then she’ll be there to support and coach you every step of the way.
+The program includes:

-Due to the unique nature of separation anxiety and it’s treatment protocols, we can work with dogs and owners suffering from this disorder anywhere in Canada, United States (or elsewhere) via Skype, Zoom or other similar technology.
+Due to the unique nature of separation anxiety and it’s treatment protocols, we can work with dogs and owners suffering from this disorder anywhere in Canada via Skype, Zoom or other similar technology.

 Ready for Relief?